ShakirMahabirsingh/Projects/README.md

 ##  Titanic Random Forest Survivability

 This is the first data science project/competition on Kaggle.
 I was given a training and testing data set and was tasked with building a Random Forest Model to accurately predict whether a sample of passengers either died or not.
 My model took certain variables, an n of 500 and accounted for an approximate 72% prediction success rate.
 I can improve this model by building a tree model, pruning and finding the optimal optimizations but this required different data than what was given.
 This was a fun first competition and refreshed my mind on how to work with decision models!

+## Finance Data Capstone Project

+This was a capstone project for the Python for Data Science course on Udemy.
+This allowed me to utilize all of my exploratory data analysis skills with financial data.
+From this project we can see some notable things in regards to these very large banks during the time period of 2006 - 2016.
+We can explore their returns, their opening vs closing prices, and how each of these things changed over the time frame.
+The amount of insight to be pulled is up to the viewer but using these EDA, statistical analysis and visualization skills, I can demonstrate outcomes that would've normally been hidden.
+Robust visualization skills are the mark of a good data scientist!